ShareX/sharex.github.io/docs/image-editor.md

 - **Command line**: Run ShareX with `-ImageEditor "path\to\image.png"` to open a specific image in the editor.

 When the editor is opened as an after-capture task, **Enter** continues the task with your edits. **Esc** cancels the task.
 The bottom toolbar also contains buttons to continue, cancel, copy, save, save as, pin to screen, and upload.

+## Basic editing workflow

+A typical screenshot editing workflow in ShareX is:

+1. Capture a screenshot using any ShareX capture method.
+2. Open the screenshot in the image editor automatically or manually.
+3. Add annotations such as arrows, rectangles, text, highlights, step numbers, or speech balloons.
+4. Hide private information with blur, pixelate, smart eraser, crop, or cut out.
+5. Review the result, then copy, save, upload, pin, or continue the configured after-capture tasks.

+Annotations stay editable until they are flattened or the final image is produced.
+This means you can select an existing annotation, move it, resize it, change its color, adjust its thickness, duplicate it, delete it, or reorder it before finishing the edit.

+## Editing screenshots for documentation

+For tutorial images and documentation screenshots, use a small number of clear annotations instead of marking everything at once.
+Arrows are useful for pointing to exact controls, rectangles and ellipses work well for larger interface areas, and the Step tool is useful when a screenshot needs to show a sequence of actions.

+Text and speech balloons can explain context directly inside the image.
+Keep the text short enough that it remains readable after the image is resized on a website, in a help article, or in a support ticket.
+If the screenshot will be uploaded publicly, check names, email addresses, file paths, access tokens, private URLs, and account details before continuing.

+## Redacting sensitive information

+ShareX includes several tools for hiding private data in screenshots:

+- **Blur** softens a selected area and is useful for quickly obscuring readable text.
+- **Pixelate** replaces details with large blocks, making the redaction more visually obvious.
+- **Smart Eraser** paints over small details by blending with nearby colors.
+- **Crop** removes everything outside the selected area.
+- **Cut Out** removes unneeded horizontal or vertical space from the middle of an image.

+For highly sensitive information, cropping it out of the screenshot is usually safer than only covering it visually.
+After redacting, zoom in and inspect the edited area before uploading or sharing the image.

 ## Annotation tools